opencog/opencog/opencog/eva/README.md

 Unit Testing
 ------------
 There is a simple test driver in `src/unit-test.scm`.
-It emulates the appearance and disappearance of two faces every few minutes.
+It emulates the appearance and disappearance of two faces every few seconds(!).
 It also emulates chat-start and chat-stop.
 It does not need or use the regular face-tracker or vision system nor the chatbot.
-If everything is working, the blender head should wak up, smile, react appropriately, and then fall asleep every 3-4 minutes.
+If everything is working, the blender head should wake up, smile, react appropriately, and then fall asleep every 2 minutes or so.
 This test runs in an infinite loop.

 GUI Requirements